 Hairini Street bus lane

 A new bus lane was opened on 6 July 2018.
-The bus lane is working well and is an important step toward enabling more reliable bus trips between Hairini and the city, especially as the Bay of Plenty Regional Council prepares to increase the number of bus services in December 2018.
+The bus lane is working well and is an important step toward enabling more reliable bus trips between Hairini and the city, especially as the Bay of Plenty Regional Council increased the number of bus services in December 2018.
+Tauranga City Council and the Transport Agency agree that the Hairini Street bus lane is an essential addition to Tauranga’s urban transport network.
+The Hairini bus lane supports Tauranga City Council’s transport policy and the government’s priority of reducing the need for people to make local trips in private vehicles.

 Cycle safety review

 We want to make it easier for more people to ride to and from Welcome Bay, which requires safe, well-connected biking routes.
 A cycle safety review was commissioned by the council and the Transport Agency after the underpass opened.
 The report confirmed that Welcome Bay Lane needed to be closed at the intersection of Welcome Bay Road.
 The road was closed on Saturday, 29 September 2018.
-This is a temporary safety measure while we consider how best to maintain a safe environment for everyone using this section of road.
+A. This is a temporary safety measure while we consider how best to maintain a safe environment for everyone using this section of road. formal decision will be made about the closure in the new year.

 NZ Transport Agency and the council are working closely with the designers of the underpass project and safety auditors to find suitable solutions that will make the area as safe as possible.
 We are looking very carefully at all of the recommendations to come out of the safety report.
 Some are straightforward to implement, others are more complex and will require more time.